CiscoDevNet/clus2017_iosxe_demo_booth/demo_StreamingTelemetry/README.md

 1. Open VMWare Fusion

 ![](https://github.com/CiscoDevNet/clus2017_iosxe_demo_booth/blob/master/demo_StreamingTelemetry/images/vmware_fusion_icon.png)

 1. Login to the VM

         password 'kafka'

+        Note that Kafka & ELK are already running on the VM, but there is no data until we setup a telemetry subscription to push data from the device

 1. Select the terminal called 'IETF Client' and launch the IETF Client